Another work in progress; any thoughts/feedback

 it is important to consider the full scope and context of lipid peroxidation in

-vivo for pathological interpretation, and this post is particularly
+vivo for pathological interpretation, and this article is particularly

 concerned with disentangling physiology.